akdemirlll/DeepLearning.AI/README.md

 # DeepLearning.AI
-This repo contains notebooks from Deep Learning Specialization (5 course) from Coursera
+This repo contains notebooks of Deep Learning Specialization Course (5C) from Coursera